chsh2/SlowSampler2/README.md

 ## Installation

-Please download the archive from the [Releases] page.
-Decompress the files into the system default folder of holding VST3 plugins.
+Please download the archive from the [Releases](https://github.com/chsh2/SlowSampler2/releases) page.
+Decompress the `.vst3` folder into the system default folder of holding VST3 plugins.

 Please refer to the following page for the default VST3 location in different operation systems: https://steinbergmedia.github.io/vst3_dev_portal/pages/Technical+Documentation/Locations+Format/Plugin+Locations.html